Ladder Bathroom Radiators

 Types of Ladder Radiators

-Ladder radiators are divided into 3 basic types.
+Ladder radiators are divided into three basic types.

-• Water - connected to the central heating system like regular radiators.
-Unfortunately, they do not work outside the heating season.
+• Water - they are connected to the central heating system like regular radiators.
+Unfortunately, they do not operate outside the heating season.

-• Water-electric - connected to the central heating system like water radiators.
-However, they have an additional electric heater, allowing them to be used all year round.
+• Water-electric - they are connected to the central heating system like water radiators.
+However, they have an additional electric heater, thanks to which they can be used all year round.

-• Electric - have low power, so they cannot heat a bathroom on their own.
-Suitable for small rooms and for supplementing the heating of interiors equipped with another type of heating.
-The installation of an electric radiator is very simple, as it only needs to be plugged into a socket.
-It's an excellent solution, especially in months when central heating is not yet operational.
+• Electric - they have low power, so they cannot heat the bathroom alone.
+They are suitable for small rooms and supplementary heating in rooms where another type of heating is installed.
+Installing an electric radiator is very simple, as you just need to plug it into a socket.
+This is a great solution, especially in the months when the central heating is not yet in operation.

 bathroom radiator